nemper/ai-tools/write-in-style/readme.md

 - **License**: MIT

 Please note that this program relies on Pinecone for text retrieval and OpenAI for text generation.
 Proper setup and configuration of Pinecone and OpenAI credentials are essential for the program to function correctly.

----

-You can include this description at the beginning of your script or in the README to provide users with an understanding of the purpose and usage of your "Text Style Generator" program.